Trustees

 "I am truly inspired every time I come to Thames Hospice, the environment that the amazing team have created there is phenomenal.
 The hospice cares for our entire community and I am so proud to be a Trustee here."

-Frances joined the Hospice’s Board of Trustees in 2022 and also sits on the Income Generation & Marketing and Patient Care and Quality Committees.
+Frances joined the Hospice’s Board of Trustees in 2022 and is Vice Chair and a member of the Finance & Income Generation Committee.

-Frances is an experienced fundraiser having worked for several leading national charities, including The Prince’s Trust, NSPCC and Girlguiding.
-She currently works for Young Women’s Trust as their Director of Fundraising.
-She is passionate about fundraising for great causes and has undertaken a number of gruelling challenges, including the Brighton Marathon, a stair climb and a five day trek across the Sahara to raise significant funds.
+Frances is passionate about fundraising for great causes and has undertaken a number of gruelling challenges, including the Brighton Marathon, a stair climb and a five day trek across the Sahara, raising significant funds.

 Nancy joined the Hospice’s Board of Trustees in 2023 and sits on the Income Generation & Marketing and Patient Care and Quality Committees.